ericjang/aibook/sources/chapter16.md

 *"The highest and most beautiful things in life are not to be heard about, nor read about, nor seen but, if one will, are to be lived."*
 *- Soren Kierkegaard*

-An agent that plays jungle basketball would have no need to create art - it doesn’t win the game, why would it ever need this?
+An agent that plays jungle basketball would likely have no need to create art - it doesn’t win the game, why would it ever need this?

+historical artifacts are to be treasured because they contain knowledge, or have fiat value.

+reverence for certain non-fungible objects should

 An agent might build a pile of rocks, a stack of three with a large flat rock, a medium-sided rock in the middle, and a small pebble on top to signal to its teammate an important landmark, or strategically important spot.
 Other agents may begin to ascribe semantic significance to particular arrangements of rocks.